thisjulius/line-up-exercise/README.md

     ``` cd project-name```
 2. Install dependencies: ``` npm install ```

-// Git clone project link
-// Install required dependencies by running npm install
-// Create .env file in the root folder and store variable as TOKEN=the_token

 ### Configure API Token
 In the root directory of the project, ```create a .env file```.
 Open the .env file in a text editor of your choice.